fotografde/cakephp-ftp/README.md

 ## Issues

-Please report any issues you have with the plugin to the [issue tracker](http://github.com/shama/cakeftp/issues) on github. **This is a beta release so please be gentle!**
+Please report any issues you have with the plugin to the [issue tracker](http://github.com/shama/cakeftp/issues) on github.

 ## License